NSO-developer/ha-hcc/raft-l2/README.md

    This will start the manager and nodes running NSO using Docker Compose.
 3. Press a key to run a demo from the manager node.
 4. Press a key to follow the logs from the manager and NSO nodes.
 Hit ctrl-c.
-5. Connect to the london and paris shell to examine the Linux kernel route status.
+5. Connect to the paris1-3 shell to examine the Linux kernel route status.

-        $ docker exec -it paris.fra bash
+        $ docker exec -it paris1.fra bash
         $ ip address show dev eth0
         $ arp -a
         $ exit